WenjiangDeng/MAX/README.md

 # MAX: quantification of mutant-allele expression in cancer from RNA sequencing data

 ## 1. What is MAX?
 MAX is a novel method to quantify the Mutant-Allele eXpression (MAX) at isoform level from RNA-seq data.
-(The section 5 shows a complete test run of MAX just by copy and paste.)
+In section 5 it shows a complete test run of MAX just by copy and paste.

 ## 2. The input data of MAX
 MAX requires several files as input, such as: